Fil/pangea/src/plot/ridgeline.md

 const locations = new Set(FY);
 ```

-Creates the chart with a different mark for each facet, ensuring that each new ridge is drawn over the previous ones.
+Creates the chart, then ensures that each new ridge is drawn over the previous ones by sandwiching the areas and lines.

 ```js echo
 const chart = Plot.plot({